5T33Z0/OC-Little-Translated/05_Laptop-specific_Patches/Trackpad_Patches/I2C_TrackPad_Patches/README.md

 	```
   **Note**: I2C devices do not work when `OSYS` is less than `0x07DC` (`0x07DC` stands for Windows 8).

-- Add external reference `External... ` to fix all errors.
+- Add external reference `External…` to fix all errors.
 - I2C patch (omitted)